30 Best Free Virtual Museum Tours Around the World You Can Take Online

 Ghibli Museum is well-known for its strict rules of not allowing guests to take photos or videos when visiting the museum.
 You can’t even open your phone when getting inside the area.
 Nonetheless, you can now take a trip around the museum through YouTube videos while staying at home.
 Perhaps going digital is currently a trend among museums around the world, including the Studio Ghibli Museum.

 The J. Paul Getty Museum – Los Angeles

 J. Paul Getty Museum keeps European art from the Middle Ages to the Modern period.
 Particularly, the museum has thousands of paintings, drawings, sculptures, manuscripts, and photos that give you a multi-dimensional view of European art, culture, and history from the 8th century to the present.
 Additionally, the J. Paul Getty Museum even gives you 360° views to explore all the corners of the museum.

 As one of the most famous and admirable museums in the world, the Vatican Museums are also a valuable asset of the capital of Rome and the Vatican.
 Here, it showcases many valuable works of art from the large collections created by the Roman Catholic Church throughout the centuries.

-Alongside, the museum has one of the best virtual museum tours that not only host by itself but take visitors through so many sections.
-Yes, you can explore 15 virtual tours on the museums and the archaeological areas with 360° views.
+Alongside, the museum has one of the best virtual museum tours that not only host by itself but take visitors through many sections.
+Yes, you can explore 15 virtual tours of the museums and the archaeological areas with 360° views.
 There are also departments, restoration & scientific services, and masterpieces for you to learn.
 Is it great?